 The Basics of Direct & Indirect Lending for Credit Unions

-When a credit union originates an auto loan directly to one of its members or a future member, this is what’s known as direct lending.
-Credit unions making indirect auto loans can benefit, however, from relationships with a dealership or other third parties.
-Even if the profit margin is smaller, when well-managed, credit unions can increase their profits from interest via indirect lending.
+When a credit union originates an auto loan directly to one of its members or a future member, this is known as direct lending.
+Credit unions making indirect auto loans can, however, benefit from relationships with a dealership or other third parties.
+Even if the profit margin is smaller, credit unions can increase their profits from interest via indirect lending when well-managed.
 However, credit unions must monitor indirect auto loans more closely, as the tighter profit margins make them more vulnerable than a direct loan to its members.

 Differences between direct and indirect auto lending include:

-• With indirect lending, credit unions must share profits with a third party rather than keep all profits themselves, as is the case with direct auto loans.
+- With indirect lending, credit unions must share profits with a third party rather than keep all profits, as with direct auto loans.

-• Direct financing offers greater flexibility over loan types available, with applications made either before or after visiting a dealership.
+- Direct financing offers greater flexibility over loan types available, with applications made before or after visiting a dealership.

 To develop relationships between auto dealerships or other third parties for indirect lending, credit unions should look at steps they can take to improve the process.